Weighted-Sum Energy Efficiency Maximization in User-Centric Uplink Cell-Free Massive MIMO: System Model

-Note that both of the numerator and the denominator of the $\mathsf{SINR}_{k}^{\text{ul}}$ are affine functions with respect to $\mathbf{q}$.
+Note that both the numerator and the denominator of the $\mathsf{SINR}_{k}^{\text{ul}}$ are affine functions with respect to $\mathbf{q}$, which denotes the vector of transmit powers of all UEs.
 In Lemma \ref{lemma:sinr}, given the channel statistics, the SINR of UE $k$ depends on both $\mathbf{u}_k$ and $\mathbf{q}$.
 When $\mathbf{q}$ is held constant, the SINR reduces to a generalized Rayleigh quotient with respect to $\mathbf{u}_k$.
 It is also well known that $\mathbf{u}_k$, which maximizes this form of SINR, can be derived in closed form \cite{ghojogh2019eigenvalue}.
 For our system model, the optimal $\mathbf{u}_k$ is computed as

 where where $\widetilde{\mathbf{D}}_k$ is the matrix obtained by replacing each block of $\mathbf{D}_k$ with its complement matrix.